 Reading the namelist in case of an initial run: We have to open the file containing our namelist, find it there and read it.
-In addition, we have to write the default values of the namelist and the actual settings to a temporary file from which the documentation file nml\atmo.log will be created.
+In addition, we have to write the default values of the namelist and the actual settings to a temporary file from which the documentation file nml_atmo.log will be created.
 The following commands are used for this purpose:

-Listing 2.15: Read namelist in initial run
+Listing 2.21: Read namelist in initial run

-USE mo_namelist, ONLY: position_nml, POSITIONED, &amp;
+''' USE mo_namelist,

 & open_nml, close_nml

-USE mo_mpi, ONLY: my_process_is_stdio
+USE mo_mpi,

-'''

 USE mo_nml_annotate,

+USE mo_io_units,

+ONLY: position_nml, POSITIONED, &

+& open_nml, close_nml

+ONLY: my_process_is_stdio

 ONLY: temp_defaults, temp_settings

-. . .
+ONLY: nnml

+ONLY: nnml '''

+'''

 INTEGER

-:: iunit, ist, nnml
+:: iunit, ist

-. . .

 IF (my_process_is_stdio()) THEN

 iunit = temp_defaults()

 ! write defaults to temporary text file

 WRITE(iunit, <yrnlist>nml)

 END IF

 CALL open_nml(TRIM(filename))

 CALL position_nml('<yrnlist>nml',STATUS=ist)

 SELECT CASE (ist)

 CASE (POSITIONED)

 ! read actual values from file

 READ (nnml, <yrnlist>nml)

 IF (my_process_is_stdio()) THEN

 iunit = temp_settings()

 ! write actual values to temporary text file

 WRITE(iunit, <yrnlist>nml)

 END IF

 END SELECT

 CALL close_nml

 '''

-Write actual values for restart: The namelist is stored in a file NAMELIST\<expname>\restart\{atm,lnd} for the atmosphere and the land by the following commands:
+Write actual values for restart: The namelist is stored in a file NAMELIST<expname>restart{atm,lnd} for the atmosphere and the land by the following commands:

-Listing 2.16: Store namelist for restart
+Listing 2.22: Store namelist for restart

-Fill configuration data structure: The last step is to fill in the configuration data structure <nfeature>\config.
-This means that the values of all namelist variables <var1>, <var2>, ... have to be assigned one by one to the components of the variable <nfeature>\config of derived type t\<nfeature>.
+Fill configuration data structure: The last step is to fill in the configuration data structure <nfeature>config.
+This means that the values of all namelist variables <var1>, <var2>, ... have to be assigned one by one to the components of the variable <nfeature>config of derived type t<nfeature>.
 Note that the variables <var1>, <var2>, ... contain either the default values or the values read from the namelist.
 When you do this assignment, it is a very good idea to test for the validity of the values which may come from the namelist file and be as such erroneous.
 If erroneous values appear, we have to terminate the program with an appropriate error message.
-Writing the values of the variables (integer, real, or logical values) to the standard output can be done by the print\value subroutine discussed in Sec.
+Writing the values of the variables (integer, real, or logical values) to the standard output can be done by the print_value subroutine discussed in Sec.
 2.2.4.
 If you like to include values of variables into a longer error message, you have to convert them into a string first.
 Here is the recipe:

-Listing 2.17: Conversion of non-character variables (single values) into a string
+Listing 2.23: Conversion of non-character variables (single values) into a string